z1yan09/Medical-Show-Up-Prediction/README.md

 # Movie Reccomendation System
-Creating ML models to predict if a person shows up for his/her medical appointments.
+Creating DL models to recommend movies to the user's preference.